mp-martin/ez-vote-back/README.md

 ```

 # About the author
-My name is Martin and I am on a journey to become a software engineer.
+My name is Martin, and I am on a journey to become a software engineer.
 By the way, I am a graphic designer.

-You can find me at my [Linkedin](https://www.linkedin.com/in/marcin-papierz/) 🤝
+You can find me on my [LinkedIn](https://www.linkedin.com/in/marcin-papierz/) 🤝

 <!-- MARKDOWN LINKS & IMAGES -->